wizards-of-lua/wizards-of-lua/docs/_modules/Event.md

 functions:
 ---

-The Event class represents a notification about something that happend in the world.
+The <span class="notranslate">Event</span> class represents a notification about something that happend in the world.